What's the timetable?

 for leisure craft.
 The fishing that does take place near the turbine area is sited

-closer to the shore, or further out to sea.
+or further out to sea.

-made in response to concerns expressed in public submissions to the project up until
+in response to concerns expressed in public submissions to the project up until

 12th January 2007.
 The original outlined a cable running east-west across the harbour

-on fishing activities.
+level of impact on fishing activities.

-artificial sanctuaries.
-In other words, over several years Crest believes the turbines
+In other words, over several years Crest believes the turbines will make a significant

-will make a significant and positive contribution to the health of the Kaipara harbour.
+and positive contribution to maintaining the biodiversity and richness of the Kaipara

 top

-Will the cables cause problems
+Will the cables cause problems anchoring, or to

-over the cable but will be probably be restricted from anchoring in the turbine
+will be restricted from anchoring or passing over the turbine area.
+The cables are

-area.
-The cables are both buried and shielded.
-Similar cables are used all over
+both buried and shielded.
+Similar cables are used all over the world.

 The cables will carry DC electricity which is important since the electromagnetic